dbader/node-datadog-metrics/README.md

 * (In Development)

     * Fix types and documentation for the `aggregates` option for histograms and the `histogram.aggregates` option for the library as a whole.
 It was previously listed as `aggregations`, which was incorrect.
 (Thanks to @Calyhre in #117.)

+    * Improve documentation and add a more detailed error message about API keys vs. application keys.

     [View diff](https://github.com/dbader/node-datadog-metrics/compare/v0.11.1...main)